SESARLab/certification-across-system-changes/readme.md

 ## 4. <a name="AppendixPaper"></a> Appendix of the Paper

-The file [appendix.pdf](appendix.pdf) contains the appendix of the corresponding paper, including quality evaluation of the machine learning-based system model.
+We provide two supplements of our paper.

+- [Supp1-Exp_Settings.pdf](Supp1-Exp_Settings.pdf) contains a detailed description of the experimental process extending its discussion in the paper.
+- [Supp2-Walkthrough.pdf](Supp2-Walkhrough.pdf) contains a detailed walkthrough of the certification scheme presented in the paper.